RAILWAY STREET 467

 Receiving the Guardian cup from Maurice O'Neill is Eugene Gregg and behind him members of the R.N.A.D. committee in the 1970's.

 R.N.A.D.
-FOOTBALL TEAM 475
+FOOTBALL TEAM 1746

 Getting ready to play in the semi-final of the Rangers Cup we have R.N.A.D. football team.
-The manager is Leslie Mccullough and the rest of the players are Eugene Gregg, Kenny Brownlees, Gordon Bell, Charlie Harrigan, Ronnie McNeilly, Billy Donnelly, Desmond Kelly, Adian Shaw, Jimmy Duffy, Adian Mullan, Liam surgeoner and Ivan McClelland.
+The manager is Leslie McCullough and the rest of the players are Eugene Gregg, Kenny Brownlees, Gordon Bell, Charlie Harrigan, Ronnie McNeilly, Billy Donnelly, Desmond Kelly, Adian Shaw, Jimmy Duffy, Adian Mullan, Liam Surgeoner and Ivan McClelland.